maddisanotoole/git-hook-examples/README.md

-# Examples of GIT Hooks
+# Examples of Git Hooks

 ## Overview
 Git hooks are Git's in-built method of triggering scripts based on actions.
 This repo's purpose is to provide an overview of the different types of git hooks and example use cases.